soft-eng-practicum/RosterSniper/Docs-Fall2022/TM_UpdateDatabase.md

-This document dictates what files need to be changed in order to update the existing database structure.

-## Note:
-There are two separate areas for the database in the `core` and `users` folders, under the `django_project` folder.
+Note: There are two separate areas for the database in the `core` and `users` folders, under the `django_project` folder.
 This document refers to the general process, not one or the other, so while the names might change, the process will not.

-# 1. ./migrations/0001_initial.py
+# 1. Altering the code

+### ./models.py
-This creates the tables that will be utilized by the sqlite database.
+This creates the classes that will be converted into tables for the database.

-Name is the name, fields are the columns/variables of the table.
+### ./forms.py
+This handles the forms/text-boxes that will appear when called to edit a model.

+EX: "users/templates/registration/profile.html"

-# 2. ./models.py
+# 2. Updating the database
-### Prerequisites: 0001_initial.py

-This creates classes/objects to store variables in order to then update the database with them.

-# 3. ./forms.py
-### Prerequisites: models.py | 0001_initial.py
+The database - at least for localhost environments - is located at "./django_project/rostersniper/db.sqlite3".
+It will not immediately update upon the code being changed.
+So, commands must be run to alter it.

+### py manage.py makemigrations

+This will take what is listed in models.py and convert it into code that will create/alter the database file.
+This code will be stored in new files under "./migrations/xxxx.py".
+If no migration files are present it will always be called 0001_initial.py, otherwise it will be in sequential order and have a title based upon what it does.

+EX: "0002_alter_military_time.py"

+### py manage.py migrate

+`makemigrations` must be done before this command will work, or at least, pycharm won't allow it.
-This handles the forms/text-boxes that will allow the user to enter information on the website, that will then be passed to the respective models, and then update the database.
+Regardless, this command will execute the migrations listed in the files created prior, and update the database.